tabulate/tabulate/docs/faq.rst

 What modifications does Tabulate make to the database?
 ------------------------------------------------------

-Two database tables are created, and one option_, all prefixed with `tabulate_`.
+Four database tables are created, and one option_, all prefixed with `tabulate_`.
 When Tabulate is uninstalled, all of these are deleted (but custom tables are not touched).

 .. _option: http://codex.wordpress.org/Option_Reference